Keeping your chickens cool in the summer is more important than winter care.

 Many people don’t realize that a normal chicken’s body temperature is between 105-107 degrees F. So, if it gets much higher than that, it leads to strain and stress on your chicken’s body.
 Chickens cannot sweat to cool themselves like humans or pant like dogs.
 Instead, chickens release their excess body heat through their combs, wattles, beaks, and feet.
 That’s why chickens with larger combs and wattles keep their bodies cooler easier than breeds with peacombs.

 Some breeds will stop laying eggs when the temperatures soar, but others might even die if they’re too hot.

 It’s natural for egg production to slow down around the 90 degrees F mark.
 At 100 degrees F, egg production can stop entirely, giving the chicken’s body time to rest and preserve fluids.

-It’s crucial that you pay attention to your flock during these periods.
+It’s crucial that you pay attention to your flock during these periods for any sign of heat exhaustion.
 Signs of heat stress or stroke include:

 - Keeping their beaks wide open

 - Lying on the ground with their wings spread